 Two of the most prominent health risks that reside in our society are diabetes and heart disease.
 And no wonder – simply take a look around at the abundance of fast-food restaurants and pre-packaged meals and you’ll see the multiple health risks that our country currently faces.

-According to the Centers for Disease Control and Prevention, diabetes affects 29.1 million people, which equals about 1 out of every 11 people, while heart disease affects 26.6 million people in the United States alone.
+According to the Centers for Disease Control and Prevention, diabetes affects 29.1 million people, while heart disease affects 26.6 million people in the United States alone.

 To help combat these major health issues, the federal government appointed a panel of nutritional experts known as the Dietary Guidelines Advisory Committee to provide a list of new dietary suggestions to help lower the risks of diabetes and heart disease.

 A Beneficial Breakfast

 Perhaps one of the most forefront ideas to emerge from the Dietary Guidelines Advisory Committee is one that has been debated for several years now: a cup or two of coffee in the morning is not bad for your health.
 In fact, drinking your daily cup of coffee may actually lower the risks of diabetes and heart disease.
 The risk for type 2 diabetes, in particular, is significantly reduced by drinking a moderate amount of coffee (moderate meaning 3 to 5 cups or less than 400 milligrams a day), but be aware of the calories sugar, milk and cream add to the coffee as they can offset the benefits.

 Also contrary to popular belief, eating an egg a day will not increase your risk of heart disease or increase the amount of unhealthy cholesterol in your bloodstream.
 As they are very high in protein, eggs also come with a variety of other benefits, such as promoting a healthy brain, eyesight, and appearance.